 - Finishing steps designed to reduce sticking without creating long-term surface issues

 Even a well-formulated sugar-free gummy can fail if packaging isn’t matched to the product’s moisture behavior.
-Gummies can gain or lose moisture depending on the environment, and sugar-free systems may be less tolerant of those swings.
+Gummies can gain or lose moisture depending on the environment, and sugar-free systems tend to be less tolerant of those swings.

-Packaging programs that support strong shelf performance often include:
+Packaging programs that support strong shelf performance include:

 - Barrier-appropriate containers chosen for moisture control (not just shelf appeal)